sumanyuu10/sumanyuu10/README.md

 ## 🚀 About Me

 🎓 I'm currently pursuing B.Tech in Computer Science (IoT specialization) from VIT Vellore .
-📍 Based in New Delhi, India
+📍 Based in Bengaluru, India
 💻 I love building scalable AI/ML applications and working on cloud-native projects.
 🌱 Currently learning more about LLMs, MLOps, and advanced backend systems.